The stability and energy exchange mechanism of divergent states with real energy

-If a physical quantity is a function of space and time, its averaged value should averaged in space as well as time.
-Generally, it's unnecessary that stationary state average in time.
-But for a DS, the DP should averaged in time.
-Because the integration interval is changing while traveling, but the velocity of traveling keep unchanged, so the time of a certain integration interval kept is changing.
-In the NP, the averaged value of momentum should be a constant.
-The total probability is a constant, while $k$ changes with space.
-We know that the averaging should also act on time.
-As a result, the total averaged momentum should be times by a coefficient $a$.
-Coefficient $a$ is changed with space, but at a fixed point, $a$ keep unchanged.
-So the mean momentum should be written as $\overline{p}_d=a\frac {\Delta{E}}{E}|k_i|$ or $\overline{p}_d=a\frac {\Delta{E}}{E_n}|k_i|$.

-Under the help of integration interval, the total probability is limited.
-It can be interpreted as that the probability of find a particle at divergent area is $\oint_c \psi \psi^* \,\rm d x$.
-If this is true, it is going to radiate a particle other then a running wave.
-Actually, radiating a running wave is more reasonable and usual.
-It's necessary to figure out the relationship between probability and energy density.At energy eigenstate energy density $\psi^*\hat{H}\psi$ is just Probability $\psi^*\psi$ times energy $E$.
-Energy is detectable, the bigger the energy density is, the more signal the detector would receive, which is just treated as probability.
-Energy distribution not only eliminates the divergent difficulty but also provide a connection between wavefunction and a measurable physical quantity.
-Actually, the process of normalization is to guarantee the conservation of energy.
+Energy density $\phi^*\hat{H}\phi$ is just the probability $\phi^*\phi$ times energy $E$.
+This is identical to the description of rules for quantum electrodynamics.
+If it is true that the concept of energy distribution can be generalized to a particle, the physical meaning behind it will be interesting.
+Energy is detectable.
+The bigger the energy density is, the greater the signal received by the detector, which is treated as probability.
+Energy distribution not only eliminates the divergence difficulty, but also provide a connection between the wave function and a measurable physical quantity, namely, probability.
+The process of normalization is to guarantee the conservation of energy.